xNul/drop/README.md

 I've always loved music and music visualizations, but mainstream visualizers are frequently packed with features to the point where they feel cumbersome.
 They have some neat graphics, but they aren't very good at reflecting the actual beat of the music.
-To me they feel like gimics—something that you use once or twice, say "Cool!" and then never use again.
 I believe visualizers have a lot of potential integrated into music players and so, I decided to create Drop; a simple, efficient music player/visualizer.

 ![music visualization](https://i.imgur.com/ZRqD1YO.png)